OHDSI/Eunomia/README.md

 Introduction
 ============
-Eunomia is a standard dataset in the Common Data Model (CDM) for testing and demonstration purposes.
+Eunomia is a standard dataset in the OMOP (Observational Medical Outcomes Partnership) Common Data Model (CDM) for testing and demonstration purposes.
 Eunomia is used for many of the exercises in [the Book of OHDSI](http://book.ohdsi.org).
 For functions that require schema name, use 'main'.

 Features
 ========